THE SEVEN DAY BLUEPRINT

 "Then God said, “Let the waters abound with an abundance of living creatures, and let birds fly above the earth across the face of the firmament of the heavens.”
 So God created great sea creatures and every living thing that moves, with which the waters abounded, according to their kind, and every winged bird according to its kind.
 And God saw that it was good.
 And God blessed them, saying, “Be fruitful and multiply, and fill the waters in the seas, and let birds multiply on the earth.”
 So the evening and the morning were the fifth day."

-In Eze 29:2-3, Pharaoh king of Egypt is called "tanneen", which most Bible versions translate as "monster" or "dragon".
-In Isa 27:1, the mysterious "Leviathan" is mentioned twice, before being given an alternative name, "tanneen", again usually translated "dragon" or "monster".
+In Eze 29:2-3 Pharaoh king of Egypt is called "tanneen", which most Bible versions translate as "monster" or "dragon".
+In Isa 27:1 the mysterious "Leviathan" is mentioned twice, before being given the alternative name "tanneen", again usually translated "dragon" or "monster".

 The comparison with Pharaoh is especially telling, as the office of Pharaoh has long been equated with Satan, while Egypt is a Biblical type of sin.
 "Dragon" is a word also associated with Satan in Scripture.

-The conclusion must be that after Christ's victory over Satan, Satan was cast out of heaven without being able to return to it.
-Whereas, in the time of Job, Satan still had this privilege, he now had lost it.
+The conclusion must be that after Christ's victory over him, Satan was cast out of heaven without being able to return to it.
+Whereas in the time of Job (Job 1:6-12) Satan still had this ability, he now had lost it.

-God, foreknowing that Christ would conquer Satan in the fourth millennium, has foretold in His account of the fifth day of Creation that Satan (and his demons) would be cast out from His presence in the fifth millennium.
+Knowing that Christ would conquer Satan in the fourth millennium, God foretold in the account of the fifth day of Creation that Satan and his demons would be cast out from His presence in the fifth millennium.

-A separation was going to occur between the righteous and the unrighteous spirit beings.
-This is typified by the birds and the sea monsters.
-Our atmosphere's heaven is where birds fly, and is a type of the dwelling place of God and His angels, whereas the seas are where the "sea monsters" abide, the seas being a type of the Gentile nations (Rev 17:15), of whom Satan is god and ruler.
+A separation was going to occur between the righteous and the unrighteous angels.
+This is typified by the birds and the large sea animals.
+Earth's atmosphere, where birds fly, is a type of heaven, the dwelling place of God and His angels.
+The seas, where the "sea monsters" abide, are a type of the Gentile nations (Rev 17:15), of whom Satan is god and ruler.

 The fifth day of Creation foreshadows the separation of angels and demons in the fifth millennium, after Christ's victory over Satan.